🚨NOTICE 🚨

 How do I use Hoxhunt GraphQL API?

-First you need to aquire Auth token from your user settings page.
+First you need to acquire Auth token from your user settings page.
 This is referred as AUTH_TOKEN in examples below.
 After you’ve got your auth token, you can start querying the API.
 Let's do a simple example with Python and Curl on command-line.

 Python